KatnipSC/tw-extension/README.md

 # tw-extension

-This is a VERY WIP TurboWarp extension port of KatnipScratch.
+This is a VERY WIP TurboWarp extension port of KatnipSC.

 Expect very broken and buggy code with lots of breaking changes.